lennyleadership/pilgrim_dairy/content/collection/22 The Cross of Calgary by Jessie Penn-Lewis/The_Cross_of_Calvary.md

 <h5>The Foreshadowed Lamb of God (Isaiah 53:1-3)</h5>

 "He hath no form nor comeliness. . . .”

-<br>"No beauty that we should desire Him.. . .”
+"No beauty that we should desire Him.. . .”

-<br>"He was despised and forsaken of men ..." (mg.).
+"He was despised and forsaken of men ..." (mg.).

-<br>"A Man of sorrows, and acquainted with grief. . . .”
+"A Man of sorrows, and acquainted with grief. . . .”

-<br>"As one from whom men hide their face He was despised. ...”
+"As one from whom men hide their face He was despised. ...”

 "Who hath believed that which we have heard?"
 (Isaiah 53:1, mg.) and "to whom hath the arm of Jehovah been revealed?" cries the prophet, who was reporting that which he had heard from God.
 But the message, or report, was so beyond all human thought, so contrary to all human ideas, that he wonders to whom the revelation will be given.
 For it was revealed to the old-time messengers of God that when they "testified beforehand the sufferings of Christ, and the glories that should follow them" (1 Peter 1:11-12), they were ministering to those who, in later years, would hear the message of the cross.
 And the Apostle Peter writes that the Spirit of Christ Himself was in the prophets, testifying to the sufferings that would come to Him on earth.

 Isaiah foresees the questionings which would fill the minds of men as they heard the marvelous story of that which was told him from God seven hundred years before it came to pass.
 "Who hath believed?" and "to whom" is it revealed? he exclaims, as he describes the Christ growing up before the Father "as a tender plant; and as a root out of a dry ground."
 Very precious to God must have been the tender plant—the Branch that would "bear fruit" (Isaiah 11:1).
 For Israel, the choice vine, the plant of His delight (Isaiah 5:7, mg.), had disappointed the heavenly Husbandman and His cherished vineyard had become dry ground.
 But here was the Shoot out of a stock in Israel that would bring forth the fruit the Father wanted, although to the eyes of men there would be "no form nor comeliness," no beauty to cause them to desire Him.

 He who was the precious, tender plant to the Father would be despised of men.
 He would be a "Man of sorrows, and acquainted with grief"; therefore they would reject and forsake Him, for suffering and sorrow are not attractive to men.

 To Jehovah, His Righteous Servant would be "exalted and lifted up," even "very high," but to men He would be as one from whom they would hide their faces with astonishment, for His face and His form would be marred "more than the sons of men" (Isaiah 52:14).

 How marred must have been the face of the Holy One of God from His crown of thorns!
 How lacerated the form of His sacred body from the scourging of the soldiers!—for the scourges were made from hundreds of leathern thongs, each armed at the point with an angular bony hook, or a sharp-edged cube (Krummacher).

 "Look at yonder pillar, black with the blood of murderers and rebels. . . .
 Look at the rude and barbarous beings who busily surround their victim."
 See them "tear off His clothes, bind those hands,... press His gracious visage firmly against the shameful pillar," binding Him, "with ropes in such a manner that He cannot move or stir."
 See!
 The scourging lasts a full quarter of an hour!
 The scourges cut ever deeper into the wounds already made, and penetrate almost to the marrow until "His whole back appears an enormous wound" (Krummacher).
 A purple robe is then thrown over the form of the agonized Sufferer, and the twigs of a long-spiked thorn bush are twisted into a circle, and pressed upon His brow.

 It was thus that His face was marred, and His form more than the sons of men.
 The prophet Isaiah had even foretold the words of the Man of sorrows, saying in His hour of agony, "I was not rebellious, neither turned away backward.
 I gave my back to the smiters, and My cheeks to them that plucked off the hair: I hid not My face from shame and spitting.
 For the Lord Jehovah will help Me . . . therefore have I set My face like a flint" (Isaiah 50:5-7).

 Men hid their faces from Him, but "He hid as it were His face from us" is the marginal reading of the A.S.V.
 Did the group who had seen His face shine as the sun on the Mount of Transfiguration remember the hidden glory in that marred frame?
 Nay, even they "esteemed Him not" and forsook Him in His hour of shame.

 The divine and human estimations of the Man of sorrows in His pathway to the cross are thus fully foreshadowed by the prophet, and the Holy Spirit as plainly foretells the substitutionary object of His death.

 <h5>The Purpose of the Cross (verses 4-6)</h5>
 "He hath borne our griefs. ...”

 "He hath carried our sorrows. ...”

 "He was wounded for our transgressions. ...”

 "He was bruised for our iniquities. . . .”

 "The chastisement of our peace was upon Him.”

 The Holy Spirit leaves no room for doubt as to the purpose and the cause of the sufferings of Christ.
 The word substitution is not actually used, but the language is unmistakably clear.
 This One with the marred face was bearing the "griefs" and "sorrows" of others.
 His wounds were for their transgressions, and the bruises upon His body were for their iniquities.

 "All we like sheep have gone astray; we have turned every one to his own way; and Jehovah hath made to light on Him the iniquity of us all" (verse 6, mg.).

 Beholding, as it were, the One thus wounded and stricken—Isaiah knows not actually how— the prophet becomes a spokesman for the whole human race as he cries: "We behold His sufferings, we esteem Him stricken, smitten of God, and afflicted.
 We, who have gone astray!
 We, who have turned every one to his own way!
 But the Lord has laid upon Him—the Holy Son of our God—our iniquity, the iniquity of us all.”

 Thus briefly we have portrayed for us the result of the Fall in Eden and the cause and purpose of the cross.

 Independence of God is the very essence of sin.
 To every man "his own way" ends in transgression and iniquity.
 The first all of verse 6 includes every human being brought into the world, and the second all proclaims the atoning sacrifice of Christ for every one under the curse of sin.

 <h5>The Death of the Cross (verses 7-9)</h5>
 "He humbled Himself, and opened not His mouth. ...”

 "A lamb that is led to the slaughter. ...”

 "A sheep that before her shearers is dumb. ...”

 "He was cut off out of the land of the living....”

 "They made His grave with the wicked. ...”

 Isaiah now depicts the obedience unto death of the suffering one.
 He sees Him as a sheep in the hands of the shearers, dumb and passive; as a lamb being led to the slaughter, innocent and powerless.
 He who was equal with God counted it not a thing to be grasped, but emptied Himself and came in the likeness of men.
 As man He humbled Himself yet more, even unto death, consenting to be "led to the slaughter" as a victim in the hands of men.
 How literally the prophecy was fulfilled in every detail the Gospels unfold.